New research from the University of London suggests that those with a cannabis addiction should try CBD in the proper dose.

 In many ways, CBD is an antidote to THC — the compound of cannabis that gets people high.
 A higher concentrate of CBD within the plant mitigates the effects of THC.
 And new research shows that it also counters the symptoms of cannabis abuse disorder.

 The research followed eighty-two people with severe cases of cannabis abuse disorder.
 They took CBD supplements for four weeks in to combat symptoms of withdrawal and to help them consume less cannabis.
-The participants were divided into four groups, with one group receiving a placebo.
+The researchers divided the participants into four groups.
+One group was the placebo control.
 The remaining three groups received small, medium, and large doses of CBD.

 Throughout the experiment, scientists tested participants’ urine to determine how much THC it contained.
 Surprisingly, people who received the medium-sized dose of CBD (400 mg) had the highest rate of change.
 After the experiment, people in the medium group reported smoking only half the amount of cannabis as the placebo group and had half the amount of THC in their urine.
 People who took the most CBD (800 mg) had just slightly less positive test results, and people in the lowest-dose group (200 mg) saw a very minimal change in behaviors around substance abuse.